 Jay is a very small town located in the state of Maine.
 With a population of 4,654 people and just one neighborhood, Jay is the 86th largest community in Maine.

-Because occupations involving physical labor dominate the local economy, Jay is generally considered to be a blue-collar town.
-35.01% of the Jay workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Jay, you'll notice that it is more blue-collar than most other communities in America.
+35.01% of Jay’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Jay is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Jay who work in maintenance occupations (12.12%), teaching (9.67%), and community and social services (8.58%).

 The per capita income in Jay in 2022 was $38,201, which is middle income relative to Maine, and upper middle income relative to the rest of the US.
 This equates to an annual income of $152,804 for a family of four.